 ii EU proposals on taxation of the digital economy

-Nigeria has now taken legislative actions in response to the European Commission's proposal on the taxation of the digital economy following the enactment of the Finance Act.
-Presently, income derived by NRC providing digital products or services will now be taxable in Nigeria32 if the NRC has a significant economic presence in Nigeria and the relevant income is attributable to this activity.
-Similarly, NRCs providing technical, management, consultancy or professional services outside of Nigeria to a person resident in Nigeria is taxable in Nigeria to the extent that the company has significant economic presence and profit can be attributable to this activity.
+Nigeria has now taken legislative action in response to the European Commission's proposal on the taxation of the digital economy following enactment of the 2019 Act.
+Currently, income derived by NRCs providing digital products or services will now be taxable in Nigeria44 if the NRC has an SEP in Nigeria and the relevant income is attributable to this activity.
+Similarly, NRCs providing technical, management, consultancy or professional services outside Nigeria to a person resident in Nigeria are taxable in Nigeria to the extent that the company has an SEP and profit can be attributable to this activity.

 iii Tax treaties